-The increase in selling, general and administrative expense reflect primarily the investments made in our commercial organization to expand our outreach in the field with incremental sales specialists, clinical specialists and marketing support.
-Our general and administrative costs have remained consistent to the prior year.
-The increase also reflects incremental non-cash stock option expense totaling \$1.5 million.
+The increase in selling, general and administrative expense reflect primarily on-going investment in our commercial organization as we continue to expand our outreach in the field with incremental clinical specialists and marketing support.
+Our general and administrative costs have remained consistent with the prior year.

-We expect investments in our commercial organization to increase modestly in 2019 as new investments level off and we seek productivity gains from the investments made in 2018.
-We expect 2019 general and administrative expenses to remain consistent with 2018 levels.
+We expect investments in our commercial organization to increase modestly in 2020 as we annualize the impact of hiring made in 2019, and as we continue to fill a few remaining open territories after the sales realignment annualized in the third quarter of 2019.
+We expect that in 2020 general and administrative expenses will remain consistent with 2019 levels.